What is honors?

 What is the honors community?

 The honors community at UNC Charlotte includes students, faculty, and staff.
-It is a dedicated and energetic group that provides support, guidance, and constant encouragement.
+It is a dedicated and energetic group that provides new ideas, guidance, and constant encouragement.
 Many students cite the honors community as being one of the most impactful elements of their college career.
-We often say that the honors community can help make our large university feel a bit smaller.
+We often say that the honors community can help make our large research university feel a bit smaller.

 "The biggest worry everyone comes to college with is whether or not they will be able to make friends.
 With the Honors College, it was near impossible to not make friends with all of the community service and social events.
 There was more to the Honors College community than that for me—not saying making friends wasn't great— but being surrounded by all of these wonderful people inspired me to push myself to achieve greatness."